scottnonnenberg/blog/README.md

 `config.toml` contains key data you'll want to change first.
 The location of the blog, author name and details, and so on.

+`piwik.js` is excluded from the repository, but is used by `html.js` (to generate piwik tracking tags) and `scripts/update_rankings.js` (to get popularity numbers for posts).
+These four keys are required:

+  - `domain` - where your piwik server is
+  - `siteId` - the site number
+  - `site` - the site domain
+  - `token` - your API access token, used in update_rankings

 ## Develop

 ```bash